LoveCommunity/love.dart/README.md

     ...
 ```

-This effect will react state change then trigger a save call.
+This effect will react to state change then trigger a save call.
 Since it react to whole state (not partial value) change, we can use a convenience operator `reactState` instead, then we don't need a value map function here:

 ```diff
 -   .react<int>(